j-herbig/j-herbig/README.md

 # Hi there

-I'm Johannes and currently starting into the field of data science.
+I'm Johannes.
+My background is in material science, but I switched to data science.
+My interests are in python programming, machine learning, and data visualization.

 * Before I studied material science 👨‍🎓, worked in science 👨‍🔬🔬 and developed drones 🚁🪛
 * I like hiking 🥾⛰️ and baking sourdough bread 🍞🥖